Benqalu/fairness-and-robustness/README.md

 - Implementation: ``InProcess.py``
 - Batching script: ``exec_InProcess.py``
-- Result script: ``./result/inproc/parse_Angle.py``, the output contains three lines and need to be filled in the pgfplot script in corrseponding ``.tex`` file in the paper source.
+- Result script: ``./result/inproc/parse_Angle.py``, the output contains one line and need to be filled in the pgfplot script in corrseponding ``.tex`` file in the paper source.

 ## Heatmap of pre-processing (Figure 5 & Figure 10)